Selecting Upload Later will delete the files you have already uploaded. Proceed?

 Clear BOPP (on Paper liner - Permanent Adhesive) - Exactly as it sounds, this is a transparent polypropylene film that is perfect for the "no label" look, allowing the product itself to show through.
 It does require a little more care when designing, as strong background colors can have unexpected impacts on the result.
 We can help you decide whether this is the best option for your products.

-Ultra-Clear BOPP (on Clear liner - Permanent Adhesive) - This is the very same material as the one above, but it comes on a clear PET liner.
+Ultra-Clear BOPP (on Clear liner - Permanent Adhesive) - This is the same material as the one above, but it comes on a clear PET liner.
 This liner is usually best for high-speed automatic applicators, but one additional benefit is that the finished labels can appear a little less hazy due to the way the adhesive reacts with the liner.
-We strongly recommend you request samples of both Clear materials to make the best choice for your products.
+It's important that you confirm with your label applicator that their equipment can handle clear-on-clear labels, as there can be unusual challenges in detecting the gaps between labels.

 Estate #9 (Textured paper - Cream) - If you're looking to print wine labels or beer labels, the Estate #9 material is a very popular option.
 It's a creamy/buff-colored paper stock with a subtle textured finish that adds a very attractive "antique" look.
 Note - while this material is often used for wine and beer and other short-lived products, it may not be a good choice for products that get exposed to lengthy periods of use or are exposed to extreme environmental conditions (like bath and body products, for example).